 Creative Livelihoods is a powerful social inclusion tool for ‘at risk’ participants, but is equally suitable for all members of community.

-This workshop demonstrate how Indigenous culture, heritage, creativity and arts – based activities can improve mental health and social and emotional well-being whilst simultaneously creating viable enterprises.
+This workshop demonstrate how Aboriginal and Torres Strait Islander culture, heritage, creativity and arts – based activities can improve mental health and social and emotional well-being whilst simultaneously creating viable enterprises.

 “When I was a little girl I used to be playing marbles.
 My friends we used to always sit in a circle, used to sit together and play the marbles.
 After that we had to chase one another.
 It was called ‘leewar’.
 I used to be drawing in the sand, that’s my game.
 I always did that.
 Now I can paint those pictures on the canvas.”Jean Walmbeng